jonathanciapetti/picklevw/README.md

 <!-- ![logo](./logo/picklevw_logo.png) -->

-**picklevw** (pronunced "pickleview") is a simple desktop application built with Python, designed to read and display pickle files using Pandas and Tkinter.
+**picklevw** (pronunced *pickleview*) is a simple desktop application built with Python, designed to read and display pickle files using Pandas and Tkinter.

 ### ✨ Features